Woman, 8 Others In Police Net Over Abduction Of Ibadan Twins

-Oyo State Police Command on Monday said it has arrested eight suspected kidnappers including a woman over the abduction of the children of popular Ibadan-based Islamic cleric, Sheik Taofeeq Akewugbagold.
+Oyo State Police Command yesterday said it has arrested eight suspected kidnappers including a woman over the abduction of the children of popular Ibadan-based Islamic cleric, Sheik Taofeeq Akewugbagold.

-According to the police boss, they are all arrested in their respective hideouts in connection with the crime.
+According to the police boss, they were all arrested in their respective hideouts in connection with the crime.

 “The notorious criminals attacked his wife and subsequently abducted his two-year old twin to an unknown destination.